 After completing a degree in Sport and Exercise Science at Nottingham Trent University in 2008, Ryan delivered curriculum P.E. across two different primary schools for 18 months, securing coaching qualifications in football, athletics, and gym instruction along the way.

-In 2012 Ryan studied for a PGCE at Bishop Grosseteste University in Lincoln, and has since worked at over 30 schools across Leicestershire and Nottinghamshire, generally deployed in the role of improving standards within a school’s EYFS unit over a short period of time, putting strategies and structures in place that could still be maintained after he had moved on to a different school.
+In 2012, Ryan studied for a PGCE at Bishop Grosseteste University in Lincoln, and has since worked at over thirty schools across Leicestershire and Nottinghamshire, generally deployed in the role of improving standards within a school’s EYFS unit over a short period of time; putting strategies and structures in place that could still be maintained after he had moved on to a different school.

-In his final role in England, Ryan worked alongside a group of partner schools to try and facilitate a smooth transition into the new Early Years Curriculum, and accompanying Ofsted framework, (due to be implemented in 2020/21), as well as preparing to pilot the new statutory F2 baseline in 2019/20, a year prior to it becoming statutory in 2020/21.
+In his final role in England, Ryan worked alongside a group of partner schools to facilitate a smooth transition into the new Early Years Curriculum, and accompanying Ofsted framework, (due to be implemented in 2021/22), as well as preparing to pilot the new statutory F2 baseline in 2019/20, prior to it becoming statutory in England.

 Furthermore, as well as leading Early Years, Ryan has taught in Years One through to Six, and has been a subject leader for EAL, R.E. and Modern Foreign Languages, even briefly securing a job lecturing French and English language for North Notts College between teaching roles

 Ryan believes his greatest strength is drawing upon all his experiences, knowledge and expertise to create and implement a fully customised and personalised curriculum that accommodates the ethos, demographic and capacity of a school in order to maximise children’s progress, attainment and enjoyment.
 Ryan is a keen writer, often drawing upon all his experiences and observations for inspiration, and in 2017 he published a book entitled ‘The Enigmatic Early Years’, with a second edition due to be published in the near future.